MalayNagda/Ambient-lighting-with-RGB-LED-strip-and-Arduino/README.md

 To test the project code, Coldplay music videos were used they are some of the most colorful and have similar color shades in a particular frame which makes the output on the LED strip look quite stunning.

 The output is as seen below-
+1. The 'Atlas' music video
 <p align="center">
   <img src="images/Atlas.gif">
 </p>

+2. The 'Speed of Sound' music video
 <p align="center">
   <img src="images/Speed_ofSound.gif">
 </p>